 3.2.4.3 Visibility into Software Development Processes.
 Because the WBS has a product-oriented hierarchy, its progressive subdivision will result in common management or functional tasks (for example, development processes, etc.) occurring in many WBS elements.
-Software may be widespread throughout the

-WBS and represent high risk in the contract.
+Software may be widespread throughout the WBS and represent high risk in the contract.
 In such cases, the program manager should require specific visibility into software performance, but care must be taken to not overly complicate the Contract WBS and the contractor's management system.
-Appropriate reporting requirements should be specified in the SOW including a Software Development Plan and appropriate software metrics.
+Appropriate reporting requirements should be specified in the SOW or PWS including a Software Development Plan and appropriate software metrics.

-- 3.2.5 Integrated Master Plan and Integrated Master Schedule (IMP/IMS). - 3.2.5.1 Integrated Master Plan (IMP).
+3.2.5 Integrated Master Plan and Integrated Master Schedule (IMP/IMS).

+3.2.5.1 Integrated Master Plan (IMP).
 The IMP is an event-based plan consisting of a hierarchy of program events, with each event being supported by specific accomplishments associated with one or more WBS elements and specific criteria to be satisfied for its completion.
 In addition, the IMP demonstrates the maturation of the design/development of the product (WBS element) as it progresses through a disciplined systems engineering process.
-The WBS provides a suitable structure for the IMP, as each event is completed based on accomplishments which support the scope of work as defined in the WBS. - 3.2.5.2 Integrated Master Schedule (IMS).
+The WBS provides a suitable structure for the IMP, as each event is completed based on accomplishments which support the scope of work as defined in the WBS.

+3.2.5.2 Integrated Master Schedule (IMS).
 The IMS flows directly from the IMP and indirectly from the WBS.
 The IMS supports multiple views (for example, event-based, WBS-based) to support the user's needs.
-The IMS should be defined to the level of detail necessary for effective management and execution of the program/project. - 3.2.5.3 IMP/IMS Linkage.
-The IMS is directly traceable back to the IMP and, where applicable, should also be traceable to the program's Contract WBS, SOW, EVMS, and risk management system.
-Both the IMP and the IMS should be consistent with the contractor's management and scheduling system structure and format which the WBS is based.
-Figure IX illustrates these interrelationships.
+The IMS should be defined to the level of detail necessary for effective management and execution of the program/project.

+3.2.5.3 IMP/IMS Linkage.
+The IMS is directly traceable back to the IMP and, where applicable, should also be traceable to the program's Contract WBS, SOW or PWS, EVMS, and risk management system.
+Both the IMP and the IMS should be consistent with the contractor's management and scheduling system structure and format on which the WBS is based.
+Figure X illustrates these interrelationships.

-FIGURE IX.
-Relationship of IMP/IMS to WBS
+FIGURE X. Relationship of IMP/IMS to WBS

 3.2.6 Use of Common Elements.
-Common WBS elements (for example, Integration, Assembly, Test, and Checkout; Systems Engineering; Program Management; System Test and Evaluation; Training; and Data) (see Appendix K) will be applied to the appropriate levels within the WBS they support.
-In other words, if systems engineering is required to support a Level 3 WBS element, the Systems Engineering WBS element would appear at Level 4 of the WBS under the Level 3 element it supports.
+Common WBS elements (for example, Integration, Assembly, Test, and Checkout; Systems Engineering; Program Management; System Test and Evaluation; Training; and Data) (see Appendix K) will be applied to the appropriate levels within the WBS they support in Appendices A-J. In other words, if systems engineering is required to support a Level 3 WBS element, the Systems Engineering WBS element would appear at Level 4 of the WBS under the Level 3 element it supports.
 For example, in Surface Vehicles common elements found at Level 2 of the WBS capture efforts associated with the "System" level as a total system (for example, training for the entire surface vehicle system).
 However, if training was required to support the Navigation and Remote Piloting System (Level 3 WBS element), the Training common element will also be associated with the element it supports (Navigation and Remote Piloting System) at Level 4 of the WBS.
 The training element should not be rolled into the "System" level training WBS element.
+Keep in mind that the common elements only apply to development and production Appendices A-J, with Sustainment Appendix L containing its own definitions.